24 dead and 10 arrested by fires in Chile

 Monsalve pointed out that the weather conditions are more favorable on Sunday for the containment of these fires but the authorities continue working to prepare for next week where the forecasts announce extreme weather conditions favorable for the spread of the fire.

-Meanwhile, international aid has already begun to arrive in the country, after the intense management of President Gabriel Boric.
+Meanwhile, international aid has already begun to arrive in the country, following the intense management of President Gabriel Boric.
 Argentina promised the arrival of brigade members and on the other side of the Atlantic, the president of the Spanish government Pedro Sánchez announced the departure of an Air Force plane with 50 soldiers from the Military Emergency Unit “and state-of-the-art material that includes drones” to cooperate in putting out fires, something in which the European country has experience.

 “In Spain we are well aware of the drama of forest fires,” Sánchez tweeted, announcing the shipment of aid, which was thanked by Boric.